 Now onto the slicing.
 Take the block of chocolate out of the freezer, and mark it with a knife, into 2cm x 2cm squares.
 I was a bit anal with mine so I used a ruler to get perfect squares, but if you’re not fussed, it’s totally fine to do it by eye.
 Then, using a hot knife (you can heat the knife with a blowtorch, or dip the knife in hot water then wipe off any moisture), cut and divide the chocolate into squares.

 Dust on the cocoa powder.
 Store in the refrigerator.
 I found the cocoa powder will get slightly wet and clump up a little after 3-4 days, even in an airtight container kept in the fridge.
 So if you can, add a pack of silica gel to your container to absorb any excess moisture in the air.

-*Please please please use very good chocolate for this, the tastier the better, because the final taste of your nama chocolate truffles is heavily dictated by the taste of the chocolate you use.
-So none of that commercial ‘baking chocolate’ pellets or junk chocolate bars; use good chocolate you’d actually eat all on its own, melt down a bar of your favourite dark chocolate if you have to.
+*Please please please use very good chocolate for this, the tastier the better, because the final taste of your truffles is heavily dictated by the taste of the chocolate you use.
+So none of that commercial ‘baking chocolate’ pellets or junk chocolate bars; use good chocolate you’d actually eat all on its own (I used 64% Valrhona Manjari chocolate), or melt down a bar of your favourite dark chocolate if you have to.
 It’s worth it, I promise you.